abhinath84/gtm-utils/docs/getting started.md

 Follow below steps to install `gtm-utils` on your machine:

-- [Install chocolatey](https://jcutrer.com/windows/install-chocolatey-choco-windows10) on your computer and close Powershell after installing chocolatey.
-- open another Powershell in _Administrator_ mode.
+- Install `node.js` version `v16.14.0` or above if it's not present on you machine.
+  You can download `node.js` from [here](https://nodejs.org/en/download/)

+  NOTE: Execute `node --version` command to verify node installed or not.

+- Install `npm` by executing command: `npm install -g npm@latest`.

+  NOTE: Execute `npm --version` command to verify npm installed or not.

+- Download `gtm-utils.zip` from [v1.0.0](https://github.com/abhinath84/gtm-utils/releases/tag/V1.0.0).
+- Create a new folder & unzip downloaded zip file.
+- Open a new command terminal (shell).
-- create new folder at your desire location & change to that directory in the shell.
+- Navigate to unzip folder in the terminal.
+- write `npm install` & hit enter.
-- write `curl -o install.sh https://github.com/abhinath84/gtm-utils/releases/download/V1.0.0/install.sh` & hit enter.
+- write `npm link` & hit enter.
-- now run downloaded `install.sh` script.
 - Open another shell & execute `gtm-utils --version` command.
 It'll show application version and you are good to go.

 ## How to run `setup` command